Complaint Process for Regulated Members

 - Practice Policy: Personal Declaration for Registration Requirements

-- Legislation, Practice & Policy for a complete listing of other resources.
+- Governance for a complete listing of other resources.

 ** Disclaimer – The Complaint webpages contain information for consideration by all parties involved in the complaint process under the HPA.
 It does not however, imply or cannot be interpreted as implying legal opinion or advice.
 As such and if necessary, individuals should seek their own independent advice for issues related to the complaint process. **